Taumarere: History

 Taumarere was at the head of navigable tidal water on the Kawakawa River and a natural landing place, so a township developed here.
 It would likely have become the main town in the area, but after coal was discovered at Kawakawa in 1864, a new town developed there, becoming more important than Taumarere.

-On 2 March 1868 a bush tramway line opened between Kawakawa and Taumarere wharf at what is now known as Derrick Landing to carry coal for export.
+On 2 March 1868 a bush tramway line opened between Kawakawa and Taumarere wharf at what was known as Derrick Wharf to carry coal for export.
 It was built to the international and motive power was provided by horses that hauled wagons along wooden rails.
 It was converted into a metal railway in 1870.
 In 1875, the government purchased the line and converted it to gauge two years later.
 The line was extended to Opua in 1884 and called the Opua Branch.
 In 1925, it became part of the North Auckland Line.
 This line has since become a part of the Bay of Islands Vintage Railway, a tourist-oriented heritage railway.

 Mary Tautari ran the Taumārere Native School in the locality from 1875 to 1906.

 St. Andrew's Church originally stood on the site of the Church Missionary Society's Paihia Mission Station.
 In 1927 the building was transported by barge and bullock waggon to its present site.